 This church is famed for its old altar that’s made of gold.

 San Juan Bautista de los Remedios is the oldest church in Cuba.

 It is more than 500 years old.

 The gold, I was told, was only discovered during a renovation in the 1940’s.

-The gold wasn’t visible because it was hidden behind a white paint, a kind of technique to protect such mineral from the pirates.
+The gold wasn’t visible because it was hidden behind white paint, a kind of technique to protect such minerals from the pirates.

 This statue of Virgin Mary has received a lot of offerings left by people whose wishes/dreams came true.
 It’s their way to express gratitude.

 Learn more about this church by joining a tour from Monday to Friday, 9:00 – 5:00 pm.